xxheyhey/debian-xx/README.md

 # debian-xx

+### These are old dotfiles, I don't use them anymore.

 ### This is made for Debian Bookworm, Trixie and Sid (Debian 12 is stable at time of writing)
 This is my debian installation setup.